Dallas County Probate Courts

 Texas probate courts generally require an attorney when the independent executor isn't the sole beneficiary, because the executor represents the estate and the other beneficiaries.
 For a straightforward estate, flat fees often run $2,500-$5,000.

-File in the decedent's county of residence.
-Include the jurisdictional facts, the will designation, the executor's information, and a request for independent administration.
+Include the jurisdictional facts, the Will information, the proposed personal representative, and the statutory basis for independent administration.
 Bring the proposed order for the judge to sign at the hearing.

-The filing fee runs about $388 via eFileTexas.gov.
+The filing fee runs about $388.
+File online through eFileTexas or follow the court's filing instructions.
 Assigned rotationally to one of three statutory probate courts in Dallas County.
 Courts usually set the hearing 2-4 weeks after filing.

 The clerk posts citation at the courthouse, and interested parties may contest during this window.

 Publish once in a Dallas County newspaper of general circulation (e.g. Dallas Morning News, Daily Commercial Record).
-Unknown creditors then have 4 months to present claims.
+Then file a copy of the published notice and the publisher's sworn affidavit in the pending court as Texas Estates Code §308.052 requires.

 File a sworn inventory of every probate asset as of the date of death, its value, and any claims owed to the estate.
 An independent executor can file an Affidavit in Lieu of Inventory when no beneficiary demands the full inventory, a Texas-specific option.